 Opens a file dialog for immediate export of the current flight plan.
 You can also export formats which are not enabled.

 Resets the path back to default.
 The default path is determined by the current scenery library or simulator selection.
-If not applicable, the best estimate from installed simulators is used.
+If not applicable, the best estimate from installed simulators and Scenery Library Menu selection is used.

 Double click or press the key